lagom-QB/Data-Engineering/DataPipelining.md

    - Implement data validation checks to ensure the accuracy and quality of the integrated data.
 Perform data profiling, data integrity checks, and cross-checks against external sources to validate the data.

 8. Reporting and Analysis:
    - Utilize data visualization tools or programming libraries to generate meaningful insights and reports from the integrated dataset.
-Explore different analysis techniques, such as trend analysis, player performance analysis, or team comparisons.

 9. Documentation and Presentation:
    - Document each step of the project, including the data sources, data transformations, and ETL processes.
 Create a presentation summarizing the project's objectives, methodology, findings, and potential use cases.

-By completing this project, you will gain hands-on experience in data integration, ETL processes, and data transformation using a sports dataset.
-This will enhance your skills in managing and manipulating data, preparing you for more complex data integration projects in the future.
+---

+## Takeaways

+- Gained experience in *data integration*, *ETL processes*, and *data transformation* using a sports dataset.
+- This enhanced my skills in managing and manipulating data

+### Lessons

+__Apache Airflow__ supports a few databases:

+- SQLite: *Lightweight filebased database suitable for small-scale deployments and testing*

+- PostgreSQL *Relational database widely used in production environments*
+- MySQL *Popular relational database widely used*
+- Microsoft SQL Server *Commercial relational database widely used in enterprises*
+- Oracle *Commercial relational database widely used in enterprises*
+- Amazon RedShift *Cloud-based data warehouse optimized for analytics workloads*
+- Google BigQuery *Cloud-based data warehouse optimized for analytics workloads*
+- Apache Casssandra *Distributed No-SQL database optimized for high scalability and availability*
+- Apache Hive *Data warehouse infrastructure for data summarization, querying and analytics*